MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 - $true: Connectors are enabled.
 This is the default value.
 - $false: Connectors are disabled.

-The workloads that are affected by this parameter are Outlook, SharePoint, Teams, and Yammer.
+The workloads that are affected by this parameter are Outlook, SharePoint, Teams, and Viva Engage.

 ```yaml
 Type: Boolean